aboutcode-org/aboutcode/docs/source/contributing/testing.rst

      ALL TESTS PASSED

-*    In the  (https://github.com/nexB/, For Example) repositories Run the tests for the entire repository.
+*    In the  (https://github.com/nexB/, for Example) repositories Run the tests for the entire repository.

 *    If you're concerned about the build status, you can check the Build Dashboard.
 Test failures may also be caught  in code review.

 *    Some repositories will have different testing infrastructures, so always check the documentation for the repository in which you are working The README file in the root of the repository will usually have this information.